-Open Call for TAB 2019 International Architecture Schools’ Exhibition “Terribly Beautiful!”
+The open call for TAB 2019 international Architecture Schools’ Exhibition IS CLOSED.

 Tallinn Architecture Biennale TAB 2019 Architecture Schools’ exhibition ”Terribly Beautiful!” investigates school as a facility for getting (terribly) lost and making (terrible) mistakes.
 The best school project is not necessarily the one rated with the top grade, but the one that restructures it’s author by taking them to unknown path prone to failure – a crucial part of creative process.